Hbvsa/End_to_end_DL_Template_Project/README.md

 ```
 ### STEP 04 - Go to localhost:8080

-### To run DVC just need to execute the following commands inside the project repo.
+###(OPTIONAL) To run DVC just need to execute the following commands inside the project repo.
 The dvc config is coded in dvc.yaml
 1. dvc init
 2. dvc repro
 3. dvc dag